rogerwinkler/railroad21/README.md

 # Railroad21

-_Railroad21_ is railroad game.
+_Railroad21_ is a railroad game.
 As a PWA it can be attached to mobile's homescreens or run in the browser.

 ## Status